Shun89303/Primary-School-Management-System-02/README.md

     grade INT
 );

 	3. Add db.properties in the root folder

 url=jdbc:mysql://localhost/student_info
 user=root
 password=your_password

-	4. Compile and run
+	4. Compile the project

-javac -d bin src/primarySchoolManagementSystem02/*.java java -cp bin primarySchoolManagementSystem02.Main
+javac -d bin src/primarySchoolManagementSystem02/*.java

-⸻
+	5. Run the program

-Usage
+	•	To launch the GUI skeleton:

-	•	Run the program.
+java -cp bin primarySchoolManagementSystem02.Main

-	•	Use the console menu to manage students.
+	•	To use the console version:

-	•	Follow prompts for entering names, IDs, and grades.
+java -cp bin primarySchoolManagementSystem02.StudentUI

 ⸻

 Notes
 	•	Java 11+ recommended.
 	•	MySQL JDBC driver required in classpath.
-	•	Console-based; no GUI yet.
+	•	Console version is fully functional; GUI is a skeleton and actions are not implemented yet.

 ⸻